 Tired of pulling your laptop and other electronic gear out of your backpack or laptop bag?
-TSA allows laptops to stay inside an approved carry-on checkpoint friendly bags provided they meet some very specific criteria.
-If your gear is packed properly, you won't have to pull your laptop out when going through the security line at the airport at all, saving you time and potentially preventing damage to your computer too.
+TSA allows laptops to stay inside an approved carry-on provided it is a checkpoint friendly bag that meet some very specific criteria.
+If your gear is packed properly, you won't have to pull your laptop out when going through the security line at the airport at all, saving you time and potentially preventing damage to your valuable devices too.

 TSA Guidelines for Checkpoint Friendly Bags

-- The laptop-only section completely unfolds to lie flat on the X-ray belt
+- Your laptop bag has a designated laptop-only section that you can lay flat on the X-ray belt

 - There are no pockets on the inside or outside of the laptop-only section

-- There should be nothing packed in the laptop-only section other than the computer itself.
+- There is nothing in the laptop compartment other than the laptop

 Now that you know what the TSA expects, here are three options for frequent travelers who want to avoid taking their computers out of their bags.